 Golden rule number 4: take advantage of this lens for Black & White.

 Don’t misunderstand me: the chromatic performance is very good (especially with the film simulation Classic Chrome, setting everything to 0, beside sharpness +2 and noise reduction -2).

 But when shooting with a wide focal length like this, colors bring another distraction element.
-The XF 18mm F2 Fujifilm is a lens who love shadows, light playing, lines, shapes, textures.
-That’s why I suggest you to use it for your Black & White photography (settings: Black&White Yellow Filter film simulation, shadows +2, highlights +2, sharpness +2, noise reduction -2): this lens not only loves B&W: it claims it!
-Try underexpose your image by – 2/3 eV…and by magic your photo will get an eternal and ageless look.
+The XF 18mm F2 Fujifilm is a lens that loves shadows, light playing, lines, shapes, textures.
+That’s why I suggest you use it for your Black & White photography (settings: Black&White Yellow Filter film simulation, shadows +2, highlights +2, sharpness +2, noise reduction -2): this lens not only loves B&W: it claims it!
+Try to underexpose your image by – 2/3 eV…and by magic your photo will get an eternal and ageless look.

 It’s not an easy focal.
 The more elements you put inside the frame, the more difficult becomes to avoid distractions from the subject.
 Don’t give up.
 This lens will teach you composition, it will improve your skill to find order in chaos.
 It will make you love shooting black and white.

 I’m not paid or endorsed by Fujifilm, nor I ever had any free stuff from Fujifilm.
 But this lens is an amazing and cheap tool for photographing your life.
-There are lenses that disclose the beauty of human faces in portraits.
-There are lenses who capture every single detail of a landscape.
+Some lenses disclose the beauty of human faces in portraits.
+Some lenses capture every single detail of a landscape.
 Some other lenses are made to tell stories and that’s the gift you’ll get from the Xf 18mm F2 Fujifilm: it will help you in telling beautiful stories.